Sew-In Hair Extensions, The Good and Bad

 Are You Tender Headed?

 Tender headed?
 You’ve probably heard the phrase used by a friend or someone you know.
-Well the phrase means exactly what is says, their head is “tender” and sensitive to pain.
+Well, the phrase means exactly what it says, their head is “tender” and sensitive to pain.

 - You experience headaches when you get new hairstyles

 - After new hairstyles, you experience difficulty sleeping

 - Prior to getting your hair done, you take pain killers

 Now although being tender-headed is common it can also have some causes.
 Let’s go over the 3 reasons for a tender scalp post-sew-in.

 3 Reasons for A Tender Scalp Post Sew-In

 The braid down, also known as the base of your sew-in is essential to a flat sew-in.
 Now, this is most likely the number one thing causing pain to your scalp.